qbead/qbeadWebsite/content/book/intro.md

 we hope that this lesson will help you become more comfortable with looking at new code and figuring out what it might do.
-If you already have coding experience, then you may prefer jumping to the [initial setup guide](/quickstart) and then continuing into the other adventures.
+If you already have coding experience, then you may prefer jumping to the [Initial Setup Guide](/quickstart) and then continuing into the other adventures.